daemonp/daemonp.github.io/README.md

 ## Finished product

-After a few months of hard work the kitchen is nearly finished.
+As much as I wanted to make all of the cabinets from scratch we ended up buying the base cabinets in which made the project achievable with few months of hard work the kitchen is nearly finished.

 ![](images/finished-1.png)
 ![](images/finished-2.png)